advance100/doc_webpack/configuration.md

 ## `devServer`

-Can be used to configure the behaviour of `webpack-dev-server`.
+Can be used to configure the behaviour of [webpack-dev-server](https://github.com/webpack/webpack-dev-server).

 Example: